hpc2n/sphinx-lesson-template/content/starpu1.rst

 StarPU later passes the task arguments to the task implementation.
 For each task argument, we must pass three arguments to the `starpu_task_insert` function:

- 1. `STARPU_VALUE` tells StarPU that we are passing a task arguments to the task.
+ 1. `STARPU_VALUE` tells StarPU that we are passing task arguments to the task.
  2. Immedietly after `STARPU_VALUE`, we pass a **pointer** to the task arguments.
  3. The pointer is followed by the size of the task arguments.